Welcome to the Goldman Lab

 Research:

-Animal behavior typically involves interactions among networks of large numbers of interconnected neurons, but experimental techniques in most systems are limited to the direct measurement of single or small numbers of neurons.
+Animal behavior typically involves interactions among networks of large numbers of interconnected neurons, but experimental techniques are limited to the direct measurement of relatively small numbers of neurons.
 My laboratory uses computational modeling to bridge the gap between single-neuron measurements and hypothesized network function.
-We study a wide variety of systems and seek to address questions ranging from cellular and network dynamics to sensory coding to memory and plasticity.
+We study a wide variety of systems and seek to address questions ranging from cellular and network dynamics to sensory coding to plasticity and learning.
 These include the accumulation and storage of information in working memory, and the circuit basis of reinforcement learning in motor and cognitive tasks.

 Select Publications: